Top 3 Resort Communities in East Cape

 • Consider travel costs

 If your resort community purchase is a secondary home or a vacation home, consider the cost to travel to and from it.
-If your primary residence is a NYC condo and you’re hoping to buy in resort community East Cape, the cost to fly in can add up quickly.
+If your primary residence is an NYC condo and you’re hoping to buy in a resort community East Cape, the cost to fly in can add up quickly.
 How often do you plan to make the trip?
 What’s the average cost of each trip?
 Crunch the numbers before settling on a specific area.

 • Look for promising resorts with a good ROI

-Resort communities are the perfect marriage between a lavish home and upscale amenities.
+In conclusion, resort communities are the perfect marriage between a lavish home and upscale amenities.
 Fill out the form below to learn more about the Costa Palmas resort community along the Sea of Cortez.